ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 If replicas `R1` and `R2` simply represent shopping carts, then we certainly don't want to go to all the trouble of running a consensus algorithm.
 But we have arrived at this conclusion based on our knowledge of the business process we are implementing.
 In this case, we really don't care whether a book is added to the shopping cart before or after the pair of jeans.
-From the perspective of the business logic, the order is neither here nor there.
+From the perspective of the business logic, the order in which items are added is simply not important.
+(More technically, the order in which items are added to a shopping cart is commutative, not associative).

 Of course, there will be some situations in which message delivery order is critical to the logic of your business process, but what we propose here is that strong consistency is needed only in a minority of cases; the greater majority of business scenarios will function quite happily with ***strong convergence***.